RegreDanger/skye-portfolio-backend/README.md

 This is the backend service for **Skye's personal portfolio**.
 Its primary role is to act as a **secure, stateless email microservice**.
-It handles the “Contact Me” form by receiving visitor data, authenticating the request, and securely sending the message to Skye’s inbox via **Mailgun**.
+It handles the "Contact Me" form by receiving visitor data, authenticating the request, and securely sending the message to Skye's inbox via **Mailgun**.

 I did this with so much love, I hope this improve your website experience!
 Sweetie, I love you <3.